GerritCodeReview/plugins_checks/resources/Documentation/rest-api-checks.md

 This REST endpoint supports rerunning a check.
 It also resets all relevant check fields such as `message`, `url`, `started` and `finished`.

+Additionally, all overrides are cleared when rerunning a check.

 ### <a id="override-check"> Override Check

 _'POST /changes/1/revisions/1/checks/test:my-checker/override'_